The Ministry Team

 Denise has lived locally almost all her life and has been married to Bruce for 37 years.
 Denise and Bruce have 3 married daughters and 5 grandchildren.
 Denise's full time career was in education, teaching children with emotional and behavioural difficulties at a special school in Sefton.
 In 2007 Denise retired from St. Francis of Assisi Academy in Liverpool, where she was School Chaplain: it was the first Anglican and Roman Catholic Academy in the country.
 Alongside her teaching, Denise trained on the Northern Ordination Course and was ordained at Liverpool Cathedral in 2003.
 She served as a curate at Christ Church, Waterloo until 2009 before taking up her NSM position in the United Benefice.

 Born in Ormskirk, Fr Dennis moved to the family house in Waterloo where he has lived since 1954.
 He was a pupil at the Crosby Road Infant, Primary and Secondary Schools before transferring to Merchant Taylors’ to study for A levels.
 Following three years at the University of Lancaster, he spent a year completing a post-graduate teaching certificate at Christ’s College, Woolton.
 Between 1974 and 1977, he studied on the Manchester-based Ordination Course, was made Deacon in 1977 and ordained Priest the following year.
 Having taught for seven years at Manor High School in Crosby, in 1979 he returned to Merchant Taylors’, where for the next thirty one years he taught Religious Studies and occupied the roles of Chaplain, Master in charge of Cricket, Form Tutor, House master and President of the Joint Schools’ Debating Society.
-Dennis joined St. Faith’s as a wolf cub and Sunday School member at the age of ten and has been an honorary assistant priest for the last thirty seven years.
+Dennis joined St. Faith’s as a wolf cub and Sunday School member at the age of ten and has been an honorary assistant priest for the last forty years.
 Dennis has a keen interest in books and films and much enjoys visiting tea shops, pubs, restaurants and garden centres.